 The design of your fridge can assist in determining whether or not it will function properly in unheated spaces.
 The chest freezer design which opens at the top tend to have tight seals but take up more floor space.
 On the other hand, upright refrigerators help in organizing food, but their seals are not as tight as the chest style.
 While you can maximize the space in your house by placing your freezer in the garage; its design will determine how much space will be occupied.

 According to the Department of Energy, “ENERGY STAR-qualified refrigerators use 15% less energy than non-qualified models.”
 Therefore no matter which freezer you put in a garage always opt for a design that has the Energy Star label.
 Also, go for those with tight door seals to help save energy consumption.

 Placing your refrigerator or freezer in the garage can help save on space, time and energy.
 A freezer can also save you the extra money and time needed to make frequent trips to a grocery store.
-Your appliance will stay in good shape with maintenance scheduled with a qualified technician.
+Your appliance will stay in good shape with maintenance scheduled with a qualified refrigerator repair technician.

 June 17th, 2016

 As you walk down the aisle in nearly any grocery store, you’re greeted by high-priced cleaners that have every chemical mixture possible.
 Although these chemical combinations are effective, they’re not necessarily good for the Earth.
 Take a close look at some of the ways that you can clean those appliances without relying on chemicals.
 The Earth and your health will thank you in the end.